 At each trawl survey sampling location in the Empire Wind Lease Area and the reference area, an eDNA sample will be collected (see Section 3.4.1.2).
 Therefore, during each sampling event, eight samples will be targeted for collection in the Empire Wind impact area and the trawl survey reference area, for a total of 32 samples each year.
-At each BRUV survey location, four samples will be taken that correspond to the sites where video data is recorded, for a total of 32 samples per seasonal sampling event, for a total of 132 samples each year.
+At each BRUV survey location, one sample will be taken that corresponds to the sites where video data is recorded closest to the mid-line of the total transect, for a total of 8 samples per seasonal sampling event, for a total of 32 samples each year.
 Additional surface samples will be taken at a subset of station locations (See Section 3.4.2.2).